 2) A failure to attend the entirety of a course on the course dates that the customer previously requested; and,

 3) A change request by a customer that is less than 14 days from the date of their scheduled course.

 PLEASE NOTE: Requests for cancellations, postponement or changes within 7 days preceding the start of a course will be subject to an additional increased administrative fee, in addition to the administrative fee described above.
 At that point, the Toronto Scuba Centre will have to account for the instructor that has been secured for the course.
-The fee is $85 in addition to the standard $85 administrative fee.
+This fee is $40 in addition to the standard $85 administrative fee.